chrischne/christian-schneider-cv/_employment/ssz.md

 Design and implementation of a visualisation software for Population Scenarios

-Design and implementation of interactive Charts
+Design and implementation of interactive charts